mandar-gite/glycemic_index_visualisation/README.md

-This is a fork of [Glyvemic Index Visualisation by Mandar Gite](https://github.com/mandar-gite/glycemic_index_visualisation)
+This is a fork of [Glycemic Index Visualisation by Mandar Gite](https://github.com/mandar-gite/glycemic_index_visualisation)

-# Visualisation of Glycemic Index
+# Glycemic Index Visualisation

 The glycemic_index_analysis.py script contains the following functionality: